Health in Bangladesh

 Bangladesh is one of the most populous countries in the world, as well as having one of the fastest growing economies in the world.
-Consequently, Bangladesh faces challenges and opportunities in regards to public health.
+Consequently, Bangladesh faces challenges and opportunities in regard to public health.
 A remarkable metamorphosis has unfolded in Bangladesh, encompassing the demographic, health, and nutritional dimensions of its populace.

 The Human Rights Measurement Initiative finds that Bangladesh is fulfilling 89.3% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Bangladesh achieves 95.0% of what is expected based on its current income.
-In regards to the right to health amongst the adult population, the country achieves only 94.2% of what is expected based on the nation's level of income.
+In regard to the right to health amongst the adult population, the country achieves only 94.2% of what is expected based on the nation's level of income.
 Bangladesh falls into the "bad" category when evaluating the right to reproductive health because the nation is fulfilling only 78.8% of what the nation is expected to achieve based on the resources (income) it has available.

 Health infrastructure

 To ensure equitable healthcare for every resident in Bangladesh, an extensive network of health services has been established.
-Infrastructure of healthcare facilities can be divided into three levels: medical universities, medical college hospitals, and specialty hospitals exist at the tertiary level.
-District hospitals, maternal and child welfare centers are considered to be on the secondary level.
-Upazila health complexes, union health & family welfare centers, and community clinics (lowest-level healthcare facilities) are the primary level healthcare providers.
+The infrastructure of healthcare facilities can be divided into three levels: medical universities, medical college hospitals, and specialty hospitals exist at the tertiary level.
+District hospitals and maternal and child welfare centers are considered to be on the secondary level.
+Upazila health complexes, union health & family welfare centers, and community clinics (lowest-level healthcare facilities) are the primary-level healthcare providers.
 Various NGOs and private institutions also contribute to this intricate network.

 The total expenditure on healthcare as a percentage of Bangladesh's GDP was 2.48% in 2019.

 In the parliamentary budget of 2017–18, the budget that was set for the health sector was 16 thousand 203 crore 36 lakhs taka.